WHAT TO DO IN THE EVENT OF FIRE

 • Keep all communal areas and balconies completely clear from items which could get in the way if you are evacuating or could be flammable and cause a fire to spread.

-• Familiarise yourself with the fire and emergency plan for your building.
+• Read the fire and emergency plan for your building.
 Please remember each scheme/block will be slightly different so it is always worth checking regularly to ensure you know what action you should take in an emergency.

 • Do not smoke in the internal communal areas.